foreverska/buffalo-gym/README.md

 the "worst case" scenario for a bandit/reinforcement learner.
 It measures the agent's ability to generalize well and/or how it performs when the environment breaks the typical assumptions.

+### Tired Buffalo ("TiredBuffalo-v0" | "FatigueBandit-v0")

+I asked ChatGPT for a novel bandit formulation.
+This bandit is what it came up with.
+It's hardly novel, though, as it is a special case of the "Recovering Bandits" (Pike-Burke & Grünewälder, 2019) problem where all arms have the same function.
+It's on the list of non-standard bandits because it's not their problem, but it's hardly new.

+This bandit problem models resource depletion and recovery.
+Pulling an arm reduces its expected reward ("fatigue"), while unused arms gradually recover.
+Each arm has a unique maximum mean reward, requiring the agent to balance immediate rewards against long-term sustainability.

 ## Using